sabbirahmedfahim/Basic-Data-Structures/Conceptual Session/week01_session01/complexity.markdown

 # What is Complexity?

-It is a process who's through we can judge various programs and choose the best one.
-Means, which programme needs less time and give highest output.
+Complexity is a process through which we can compare various programs and choose the best one.
+It means identifying which program needs less time and delivers the highest output.

 **Time Complexity** : The amount of time taken by an *algorithm* to run, relative to the input size.